Managing energy use and costs in schools

 • How will this link to your school's procurement of ICT and the energy efficiency of new equipment?

-Read an energy policy sample energy policy (pdf format, 28 KB).
+Read a sample energy policy (pdf format, 28 KB).

 Writing an energy action plan